GO TO MARKET FASTER

 Selective Laser Sintering

-Powder-bed fusion for strong, functional parts without support structures.
-Ideal for complex geometries and batch production of engineering-grade nylon components.
+Powder-bed fusion producing strong, functional parts without support structures.
+Ideal for complex geometries, batch production runs, and engineering-grade components that need consistent mechanical properties throughout the build volume.

 SLA